Falling in love again

 We’ve supported each other through triumphs and failures and complete reinventions.
 We’ve loved and looked out for each other, and we’ve hurt and misunderstood each other.
 We’ve gotten through health scares, political turmoil, losing parents, menopause and a global pandemic.
 And we have the muscles and bruises and a repository of shared jokes to show for it.

-Parent of Adults by Asha Dornfest is a newsletter about life after the kids move out.
-Sign up for a free or paid subscription to receive new posts and join the community.
+Parent of Adults by Asha Dornfest is an ongoing conversation about life after the kids grow up.
+Join us — sign up for a free subscription.

 What does “us” mean now?

 “Going back” to being that couple in the wedding photo doesn’t even make sense.
 But going forward…now that’s interesting.